 Charles “Chuck” White has lived in Kingman, AZ since 1989.
 He has worked for in the maintenance department at The Lingenfelter Center since October of 2012.
 Chuck brings extensive experience in heating, air conditioning, refrigeration, plumbing and electrical.
 Chuck takes great pride in keeping his resident’s home in proper and safe working condition.

 Peggy is the Dietary Manager at The Lingenfelter Center for Alzheimer’s Care.
 She brings over 30 years of experience in food services to her role here at The Lingenfelter Center.
 She became the Dietary Manager in 2018.
 In her time outside of work, Peggy enjoys spending time with her son, taking road trips, playing board games and cards.

 Ashley Hood is the MDS Coordinator at The Lingenfelter Center for Alzheimer’s Care.
 She successfully took the Nursing Assistants class at The Lingenfelter Center and worked as a CNA for 8.5 years.
 After working her way through nursing school, Ashley became a Registered Nurse in July of 2018.
 She got into this field because of an innate need to help people and a love of the elderly population.
 In her spare time Ashley likes to read, camp, and be out on the ranch with the animals.
-She has two daughters and a husband who also share a love of the outdoors.
+She has three daughters and a husband who also share a love of the outdoors.